aradi/fypp/docs/various-features.rst

 * 1: Stopped due to an unexpected error.

-* 2: Explicitely requested stop encountered (:ref:`stop-directive` or
+* 2: Explicitly requested stop encountered (:ref:`stop-directive` or
   :ref:`assert-directive`).